jaydouzi/toxicology/README.md

 # toxicology - decentralized, encrypted chat built on Tox

-# Basics
-Toxicology will bring together the privacy of decentralized networking and security of strong encryption using toxcore, combined with an intuitive, modern design built on Electron.
+With Toxicology, we hope to bring together the privacy of decentralized networking and security of strong encryption using toxcore, combined with an intuitive, modern design.
+Because Toxicology uses Electron, it will be available across multiple platforms and use common technologies.

 # Development Environment
 ##Requirements